Personality Disorders Medication

 Quetiapine (Seroquel)

-May act by antagonizing dopamine and serotonin effects.
-Efficacy similar to risperidone and olanzapine.
-Fewer dose-dependent adverse effects and less concern of weight gain.
+Quetiapine may act by antagonizing the effects of dopamine and serotonin.
+Its efficacy is similar to that of risperidone and olanzapine.
+This agent causes fewer dose-dependent adverse effects and less concern regarding weight gain.